ratulMahjabin/Software-Defect-Prediction/README.md

 # Software-Defect-Prediction
 ### Motivation
-It can be useful to ensure software quality as it tries to predicts defects of the modules of the software.
+It can be useful to ensure software quality as it tries to predict defects of the modules of the software.

 ### Methadology